dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 ### Prometheus

-The Prometheus service should be running on the same Kubernetes cluster as the Karavi metrics services.
+The Prometheus service should be running on the same Kubernetes cluster as the Karavi Observability services.
 As part of the Karavi Observability deployment, the OpenTelemetry Collector gets deployed.
 The OpenTelemetry Collector is what the Karavi metrics services use to push metrics to that can be consumed by Prometheus.
 This means that Prometheus must be configured to scrape the metrics data from the OpenTelemetry Collector.

 | Supported Version | Image                   | Helm Chart                                                   |
 | ----------------- | ----------------------- | ------------------------------------------------------------ |